Student Learning Objectives

 5. Substantive Content of the Discipline:

-- describe major contours of substantive issues represented by several specialty areas covered in departmental courses (e.g., criminology, economic sociology, comparative sociology, medical sociology, sociology of gender, social inequality, political sociology, urban sociology, sociology of immigration, etc.)
+- gain understanding of a range of substantive issues and debates within several specialty areas covered in departmental courses (e.g., criminology, economic sociology, comparative sociology, medical sociology, sociology of gender, social inequality, political sociology, urban sociology, sociology of immigration, etc.)

 Objective most directly addressed in: the range of electives required of majors.